Omikhleia/resilient.sile/static/adventures/djot/index.md

 When the symbol is used in the text flow (`:symbol:`), the associated content is rendered in place, with appropriate rendering (or error handling) depending on whether the substitution content is block or inline.

-One could regard this way to define custom symbols as "pseudo-footnotes" as some sort of hack, or as a clever reuse of existing syntax with an additional level of namespacing.
+One can regard this way to define custom symbols as "pseudo-footnotes" as some sort of hack, or as a clever reuse of existing syntax with an additional level of namespacing.

 This specification does not even forbid the use of the "pseudo-footnote" syntax for actual footnotes (that is, called from the text flow using the standard Djot footnote syntax, as in `... some content[^:footnote:] ...`), though whether it's a good idea or not is another matter.